domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 You're gifted with the talent that brings people to you. --Jimmie Whisman, American Comedian (in Small Town Murder podcast Ep.
 179)

-Looking back is narcissism; looking forward is fantasy. --S.M.'s Colleague & Friend (personal conversation)
+Looking back is narcissism; looking forward is fantasy. --S.M.'s Colleague and Friend (personal conversation)

 Wrap the leader around the tippet.
 Four, five, six times.
 Tuck the end between the lines.
 Tighten.
 And...trim. --Will Graham character in Hannibal (TV series), S2:E4, Takiawase